Morocco Fly & Ride – FAQs

 Mapfre (Spain)

-A quote for 2022 from navigatortravelinsurance.co.uk/motorcycle-travel-insurance came in at £28 for 10 days – about as cheap as it gets.
+A quote from navigatortravelinsurance.co.uk/motorcycle-travel-insurance came in at £28 for 10 days – about as cheap as it gets.

 Note: travel insurance is in case you hurt yourself or for other setbacks while travelling.
-It is not the same as the Third Party Moroccan motor insurance.
-This is included in your bike rental.
-On collecting the bike you will receive motor insurance documentation with your keys.
+It is not the same as the basic Third Party Moroccan motor insurance which is included in your bike rental.
+On collecting the bike you will receive Moroccan motor insurance documentation with your keys.

 7. Is Morocco safe?

-Some people mistakenly regard all ‘Arabic’ or Muslim countries as one place, but Morocco is a long way from Iraq, Afghanistan or even Libya.
+Some people mistakenly regard all ‘Arabic’ or Muslim countries as one sketchy expanse of lawlessness or political instability, but Morocco is a long way from Iraq, Afghanistan or even Libya.
 Factor in the volume of tourism and Morocco is exceedingly safe.
 And by avoiding the popular tourist spots, for us it’s even less hassle.

 8. Is this tour for me?

-It is if you have several years experience in riding motorcycles, including riding abroad; you’re not looking for an off-roading challenge but are fit enough to ride six days on the trot, and you’re interested in more than just bombing around on motorbikes and some beers every night.
-Before you book, have a sit or consider a test ride on a GS310 to see if it’s the bike for you.
-Most riders end the tour with a begrudging respect for the mini GS.
+It is if you have several years experience in riding motorcycles, including riding abroad; you’re not looking for an off-roading challenge but are fit enough to ride six days on the trot, and are interested in more than just bombing around on motorbikes followed by some beers.

 9. Are there any restrictions?